 Case interview was awful i did bot understand what was expected question was so ambigues and i did not know a thing about the situation told in case

-I applied online and the process took 2 days – interviewed at Oliver Wyman in February 2011.
+I applied online.
+The process took 2 days – interviewed at Oliver Wyman (London, England (UK)) in February 2011.

 The group task had 8 people in, and lasted one hour.
 We split into pairs with each pair given one task.
 We had to read through some data, and try and find the key bits of information.
 Then we had to present what we had found to the rest of the team, and to someone from Oliver Wyman who was asking an the team manager.